open-modex/models/.github/ISSUE_TEMPLATE/Issue_template.md

 ---
 name: Issue template
 about: Submit a new Issue
-title: Select a 'Keyword: ShortDescription'
+title: Add a Keyword and short description like [model]My description
 labels: help wanted
 assignees: